Ten Tips To Help Reduce the Pain of Finger Pricks

-Use soap and water, instead of alcohol, whenever possible:
+Use soap and water instead of alcohol swabs

 Soap and water is just as effective at reducing the risk for infection as alcohol without the drying effects of alcohol on skin, especially during the coming winter months.
 Dry skin is more sensitive, and more prone to infection.
 Always wash your hands.